mihaelagheorghiu10/TechEvents-frontt/README.md

 They also would be able to see a list of the events they are signed in.
 The admin should have the tools in order to manage the events.

+This is the repo for the front side of the project.
+You can check the back at: [TechEvents-Back](https://github.com/GustavoArdaya/TechEvents-Back)

 ## Team Members

 [Badr El kahouaji](https://github.com/badr151)